-I read the description of the encounter, which said that we would get the chance to meet and walk with young lions – I was picturing little cubs, small enough to sit on your lap.
+I read the description of the encounter, which said that we would get the chance to meet and walk with young lions.
+I was picturing little cubs, small enough to sit on your lap.
 My husband decided that the experience sounded “too girly,” so he opted for the white water rafting experience instead.
-Luckily, there was one other person in our tour group who wanted to do the lion encounter with me.
+Luckily, I found one other person in our tour group who wanted to do the lion encounter with me.
 Everyone else opted for the more adventurous excursions.

 So, the next day we got into the truck and headed off to the Lion Encounter.